R-D-King/grad-proj/README.md

 - Simulated values will vary slightly over time to mimic real sensor behavior
 - The LCD display will show simulated output in the console

+## LCD Display

+The system includes a 16x2 LCD display that shows:
+- Network name (SSID) and IP address on startup
+- Temperature and humidity readings
+- Soil moisture levels
+- Pressure readings from BMP180 sensor
+- Light levels from LDR sensor
+- Rain detection from rain sensor
+- System shutdown message when the application is terminated

+The display cycles through different screens, showing various sensor readings and system information.

 ## Resolved Issues

 The following issues have been fixed: